 Optical coherence tomography (OCT) is commonly used to obtain a high-resolution image of the retina, RPE, and fluid accumulations from central serous chorioretinopathy (Figure 5, 6).
 This technique is very valuable in quantifying the amount and location of fluid collections as well as following its resolution during healing or after treatment.

-The prognosis with central serous chorioretinopathy is considered excellent, although there are certainly severe cases that result in significant, permanent visual loss in one or both eyes.
+The prognosis with central serous chorioretinopathy is considered excellent, although there are certain severe cases that result in significant, permanent visual loss in one or both eyes.